zoomed in mold spores

 Ear ringing is also called tinnitus.

-Salicylate Intolerance isn’t the only thing that can cause ear ringing.
+Salicylate Intolerance can cause ear ringing.

 Many people get relief by working through a comprehensive, but gentle, mold detox protocol.